sirdog3355/EnduraBot/zensical/docs/rquote-breakdown.md

     ]
 ```

 When `/rquote` is run a theme is chosen at random amongst the themes set forth at `variables.json`.
-It then uses the `opener_key` found in the selected theme's data and matches it to the name of a list of strings at `misc_text.json`, in this case being `ooc_hr`.
+It then uses the `opener_key` found in the selected theme's data and matches it to the key of the same name in `misc_text.json`, in this case being `ooc_hr`.
+The `opener_key` for each theme should have an entry in `misc_text.json` that consists of a list of string values representing dialogue.

 As previously explained, this matches dialogue options to a given theme, avoiding dialogue mismatching.

 The green box above is the `title` set at `variables.json`.
 The red box is a selected dialogue option as demonstrated in the above code-block.